Waqar4Code/Coding-4-Demo/README.md

 # Coding-4-Demo
-|This is my first Git Repoitory
+This is my first Git Repoitory.
+Author - Waqar